 What is the biggest holiday in Korea?

 There are several holidays in Korea that are celebrated with much enthusiasm.
 But probably the biggest among them is Chuseok or Lunar New Year’s Day.
 This festival is held on the 15th of the 8th month in the Lunar Calendar.

 Is it rude to leave food in Korea?

 Yes, it is considered rude and wasteful to leave food on your plate in Korean culture.

 If you’re out dining in a Korea person’s house, I’d suggest taking a smaller portion so you don’t have any leftovers.

 Festivals, customs, traditions – these are the things that make up a culture.

-And I’ve loved sharing my knowledge about how South Korea celebrates and what traditions it follows.
+And I’ve loved sharing my knowledge about how South Korea celebrates and what Korean traditions it follows.

-These things might seem quaint to an outside observer, but the clothes, practices, food, and mythology surrounding these festivas give them an irresistible charm.
+These things might seem quaint to an outside observer, but the clothes, practices, food, and mythology surrounding these festivals give them an irresistible charm.